-100000 BIT POSITION
+BIT POSITION

 ADDRESS 0 1 2 3 4 5 6 7

-1000 Compliance
+1000 Comp liance

 1001 Reserved

 1010 Vendor_ID[0]

 1011 Vendor_ID[1]

 1100 Vendor_ID[2]

 1101 Product_ID[0]

 1110 Product_ID[1]

-1111 Produc :t_ID[2]
+1111 Product_ID[2]

 Table 6.
-Page 1 (Vendor ID) Register Field Description
+Page 1 (Vendor ID) Register Field Descriptions

 FIELD SIZE TYPE DESCRIPTION Compliance 8 Rd Compliance level.
-For the TSB41LV04A this field is 01h, indicating compliance with the P1394a specification.
+For the TSB41AB1 this field is 01h, indicating compliance with IEEE 1394a-2000.
 Vendor_ID 24 Rd Manufacturer's organizationally unique identifier (OUI).
-For the TSB41LV04A this field is 08_00_28h (Texas Instruments) (the MSB is at register address 1010b).
+For the TSB41AB1 this field is 08 0028h (Texas Instruments) (the MSB is at register address 1010b).
 Product_ID 24 Rd Product identifier.
-For the TSB41LV04A this field is 46_xx_xxh (the MSB is at register address 1101b).
+For the TSB41AB1 this field is 42XXXXh (the MSB is at register address 1101b).

-The vendor-dependent page provides access to the special control features of the TSB41LV04A, as well as configuration and status information used in manufacturing test and debug.
-This page is selected by writing 7 to the Page\Select field in base register 7.
-The configuration of the vendor-dependent page is shown in Table 7 and corresponding field descriptions given in Table 8.
+The vendor-dependent page provides access to the special control features of the TSB41AB1, as well as configuration and status information used in manufacturing test and debug.
+This page is selected by writing 7 to the Page_Select field in base register 7.
+The configuration of the vendor-dependent page is shown in Table 7, and corresponding field descriptions are given in Table 8.

 Table 7.
-Page 7 (Vendor Dependent) Register Configuration
+Page 7 (Vendor-Dependent) Register Configuration

-4000500 BIT POSITION
+4555500 BIT POSITION

 ADDRESS 0 1 2 3 4 5 6 7

-1000 NPA Reserved Link_Speed
+1000 NPA Reserve ed Link_S Speed

 1001 Reserved for test

 1010 Reserved for test

-1011 Reserved for test
+1011 Reserve ed for test

 1100 Reserved for test

 1101 Reserved for test

-1110 Reserved for test
+1110 SWR SWR Reserved for test

 1111 Reserved for test

 Table 8.
-Page 7 (Vendor Dependent) Register Field Descriptions
+Page 7 (Vendor-Dependent) Register Field Descriptions

 FIELD SIZE TYPE DESCRIPTION NPA 1 Rd/Wr Null-packet actions flag.
-This bit instructs the PHY to not clear fair and priority requests when a null packet is received with arbitration acceleration enabled.
+This bit instructs the PHY not to clear fair and priority requests when a null packet is received with arbitration acceleration enabled.
 If 1, then fair and priority requests are cleared only when a packet of more than 8 bits is received; ACK packets (exactly 8 data bits), null packets (no data bits), and malformed packets (less than 8 data bits) do not clear fair and priority requests.
-If 0, then fair and priority requests are cleared when any non-ACK packet is received, including null-packets or malformed packets of less than 8 bits.
-This bit is cleared to 0 by hardware reset and is unaffected by bus-reset.
+If 0, then fair and priority requests are cleared when any non-ACK packet is received, including null packets or malformed packets of less than 8 bits.
+This bit is cleared to 0 by hardware reset and is unaffected by bus reset.
 Link_Speed 2 Rd/Wr Link speed.
 This field indicates the top speed capability of the attached LLC.
 Encoding is as follows: Code Speed 00 S100 01 S200 10 S400 11 illegal This field is replicated in the sp field of the self-ID packet to indicate the speed capability of the node (PHY and LLC in combination).
-However, this field does not affect the PHY speed capability indicated to peer PHYs during self-ID; the TSB41LV04A PHY identifies itself as S400 capable to its peers regardless of the value in this field.
-This field is set to 10b (S400) by hardware reset and is unaffected by bus-reset.
+However, this field does not affect the PHY speed capability indicated to peer PHYs during self-ID; the TSB41AB1 PHY identifies itself as S400 capable to its peers regardless of the value in this field.
+This field is set to 10b (S400) by hardware reset and is unaffected by bus reset.
+SWR 1 Rd/Wr Software hard reset.
+Writing a 1 to this bit forces a hard reset of the PHY (just as momentarily asserting the RESET terminal low).
+This bit is always read as a 0.